 - Deco Art Americana Chalk Paint in Everlasting

 For this set of Farmhouse Candlesticks I used a wooden coaster that I found at the thrift store.
 If you can’t find one just use two of the round plaques.
 The first thing you are going to do is remove the hardware.
 I used a small screwdriver on the bottom of the pepper grinder and then pulled the hardware out the top of it.
 My salt shaker had a metal grid on the top of it for the salt to come out.
 I used a pair of wire cutters to cut a hole in it and then used a pair of pliers to pull it off.

-Next I took them to my garage to sand them down with my palm sander.
-For these candle sticks I left some of the dark stain and in some areas I sanded it down to the raw wood.
+Next I sanded them down with my palm sander.
+For these candle sticks I left some of the dark stain, and in some areas I sanded it down to the raw wood.
 After that I used my liquid nails adhesive and glued the top of the pepper mill on.
 While that dried I sanded my coaster down to make it not so shiny and added some stain to my plaque.